-2020

-\$000
+2021 \$000 2020 \$000

 Payables and other liabilities

-Trade creditors and accruals 1,237
+Trade creditors and accruals 1,168 1,237

-Total 1,237
+Total 1,168 1,237

-TAXATION 11
+12 TAXATION

-≣ĭ The Company is subject to income tax, and is part of the Society and its' subsidiaries tax group.
+The Company is subject to income tax, and is able to utilise tax losses of the Society's subsidiaries group.
 Deferred tax expense is recognised in respect of temporary differences between the carrying amount of assets and liabilities in the financial statements and the amounts used for taxation purposes.
 Deferred tax assets are only recognised to the extent it is probable it will be utilised.

-Income tax
+a Income tax

 Tax expense comprises deferred tax, calculated using the tax rate enacted or substantively enacted at balance date and any adjustments to tax payable in respect of prior years.

-Deferred tax is recognised in respect of temporary differences between the carrying amounts of assets and liabilities in the financial statements and the amounts for taxation purposes.
+Note 2021 2020

-2020 \$000
+\$000 \$000

-Reconciliation of income tax to loss before taxation
+Reconciliation of income tax to profit/(loss) before taxation

-Loss before taxation (908)
+Profit/(loss) before taxation 2,650 (908)

-Income tax at the domestic tax rate of 28% (254)
+Income tax at the domestic tax rate of 28% 742 (254)

-Tax effect of permanent differences 1
+Tax effect of permanent differences 1 1

-Tax effect of group loss offsets (198)
+Tax effect of group loss offsets 14 (571) (198)

-Total income tax benefit (451)
+Total income tax expense/(benefit) 172 (451)